leftstick/angularjs-amd-skeleton/index.md

         module.controller('TodoController', TodoController);

-        module.service('TodolistService', TodolistService);
+        module.service('TodoFactory', TodoFactory);

+        //moduleName will be used in `boot.js` in order to set dependency
+        //to the main application
-        //return the module name which will be used as dependency in framework return {
+        //routes will be used in `RouterConfig.js` to organize the route system return {
             name: moduleName,
-            router: Routes,
-            lang: {
-                'en': lang_en,
-                'zh': lang_zh
-            }
+            routes: Routes
         };

     });